Paco Rabanne 1 Million vs Invictus — Price & Value Comparison

 - Base notes: Leather, amber, patchouli, white woods

 1 Million is warm, sweet, and unmistakable.
 It leads with sweet citrus then settles into a rich, leathery amber.
-It's a big fragrance designed to project — people will notice you wearing it.
+It's a big, attention-grabbing fragrance — people will notice you wearing it.
 The name isn't subtle and neither is the scent.

 Paco Rabanne Invictus EDT